 • Ostomy care (troubleshooting/refitting ostomy appliances/education pre and post op/pre op markings)

 Prairie Lakes Health System provides expertise in wound care through a collaboration of physicians, nurses, physical/occupational therapists and dietitians to deliver care for patients with acute and chronic wounds.
 The wound care team collaborates with specialists like podiatrists, hospitalists, vascular, general and orthopedic surgeons to recommend diagnosis and treatments that treat wound pathology and underlying conditions.

 Contact your primary care physician and have them send an order to Prairie Lakes Central Scheduling.
 Ask your physician to include with the order:

 • Medications you are currently taking

 • Any history that would be pertinent to the issue for which you are being seen

-Prairie Lakes Wound Care serves outpatients on the second floor of the hospital.
+Prairie Lakes Wound Care serves outpatients on the third floor of the hospital.
 Appointments are available Monday - Friday 7:30 am to 3:30 pm.